georgescutelnicu/Wanderlust/README.md

 [Explore Wanderlust API Docs](https://wanderlust-v4k4.onrender.com/api/docs/) <br><br>
 **<ins>QUICK NOTES:</ins> <br>Even tho the passwords are hashed and salted i recommend you to avoid using your personal informations when you sign up.<br>It may take up to one minute for the demo to start.**

+*If you don't want to register you can use the following account: Test@yahoo.com - Test1*

 *Hosted by [Render](https://render.com/)*

 ## Features